 East Ayrshire’s coalfield region is a landscape of contrasting land uses.
 The area includes a range of wetland, moorland and bog habitats, including blanket bog and lowland raised bogs which provide specialised habitat for biodiversity.
 While the bog habitats in the area represent some rich areas for wildlife, many have been damaged by drainage and fragmented by other land uses and this limits their value.
 Initial work to restore and enhance bog habitats has enabled improvement and provided some benefit to the biodiversity of the region but much more work is needed to create ecological linkages between areas of particular biodiversity value.

-The CEI has developed a project for bog enhancement and associated activities to be delivered over at least three years which will have the following aims:
+The CEI developed a project for peatland restoration and associated activities which was delivered over 5 years and had the following aims:

 - Enhance: Bring habitats into better management and facilitate funding for conservation and restoration on a landscape scale